 The Ethnic Studies department awards three honors: the Matt Meier Award for Student Research, the Cedric Busette Memorial Award, and the Ramón Chacón Community Service Award.

 Matt Meier Award for Student Research

 The Ethnic Studies program invites students to submit substantive academic work centered on issues of race/ethnicity for the annual Matt Meier award.
 Work in any discipline or department will be considered.
-A broad range of work will be accepted including (but not limited to) short or long essays, research papers and projects (including capstone research projects), short films, investigative radio programs or other forms of audio/visual research.
-Winners will be awarded a $250.00 monetary prize along with a plaque recognizing their accomplishment both of which will be awarded at the Ethnic Studies reception in Spring Quarter.
+A broad range of work will be accepted including (but not limited to) short or long essays, research papers and projects (including capstone research projects), short films, podcasts or other forms of audio/visual research.
+Winners will be awarded a $250.00 monetary prize along with a plaque recognizing their accomplishment both of which will be awarded at the Ethnic Studies Seniors' Reception in Spring Quarter.